 Open the file or window that you want to take a snapshot of.

-Now, press and hold down the left mouse button and drag over the screen that you want to take a portion of a screen.
+Now, press and hold down the left mouse button and drag over the screen that you want to take a portion of.

 Click the popup to open the picture and save it.

 2. How to Print Screen an Entire Window Using Keyboard

 To take a snapshot of an entire screen, simply press the “Prt Sc” or “Print Screen” keys,

 Then open one of the applications, such as Paint, MS Word, etc.